Master of Public Policy (MPP)

 The Graduate Record Examination (GRE) is required for the MPP application and the Graduate Management Admission Test (GMAT) is required for the MBA application.
 In addition, the Test of English Language (TOEFL) is required for international students.

-Students in the MBA/MPP degree program pay the MBA fees for two years and the MPP fees for one year, typically the last year of the program.
+Students in the MBA/MPP degree program pay the MBA fees for all three years of the MBA/MPP concurrent degree.
 Check the UCLA Registrar’s Fees section for current fees and tuition for each program.

 UCLA Anderson School of Management

 (310) 825-6944 fax (310) 825-8582

 The MD/MPP dual degree programs are a more recent evolution among dual disciplinary degrees.
 Rather than entering roles as hospital administrators and healthcare managers, physicians are increasingly assuming leadership ranks among policy makers at all levels of government and healthcare delivery systems—as elected officials themselves, and as federal and state legislative aides; analysts in executive department “policy shops”; senior policy advisors to mayors, governors, and the president; and heads of policy-oriented agencies.
 In addition, programs like the Robert Wood Johnson Foundation’s Health Policy Fellows program place numerous physicians in one-year health policy advisory positions in the federal government, primarily in the U.S. House of Representatives and Senate.
 Although related to management and public health administration education, the analytic skills necessary for effective policymaking are the purview of Public Policy programs.
 MD/MPP programs are fewer in number than the more ubiquitous healthcare management dual degrees.
 The programs that do exist, however, reflect some of the top Schools of Medicine and Public Policy.